 This video with Rosabeth Moss Kanter demonstrates six key ways to lead positive change.

-They include the following: show up – if you don’t show upnothing will happen, speak up and use the power of voice, look up, team up, never give up, and lift others up.
+They include the following: show up – if you don’t, nothing will happen.
+Speak up and use the power of voice, look up, team up, never give up, and lift others.

 Another great TED Talk video to help learn from the experts.

-This infographic by knoll.com is a simple representation of a start to finish process for helping employees adapt to workplace change management.
-The timeline provides you with the guidance to lead your organization through change in the easiest way, and ensures the least chance of resistance.
+This infographic by knoll.com simply represents a start-to-finish process for helping employees adapt to workplace change management.
+The timeline guides your organization through change in the easiest way and ensures the least chance of resistance.

-This infographic by Torben Rick puts the aspects of social media and change management together to point out its usefulness as a tool one should take advantage of to promote and monitor change processes.
+This infographic by Torben Rick puts the aspects of social media and change management together to point out its usefulness as a tool to promote and monitor change processes.

 WalkMe spearheaded the Digital Adoption Platform (DAP) for associations to use the maximum capacity of their advanced resources.
 Utilizing man-made consciousness, AI, and context-oriented direction, WalkMe adds a powerful UI layer to raise the computerized proficiency, everything being equal.